CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Introduction

 \section{Introduction}

-With the prevalence of massive data-driven applications such as AI/ML and big data analytics, the demand for larger memory is ever-increasing in today's heterogeneous parallel computing systems.
+\IEEEPARstart{W}{ith} the prevalence of massive data-driven applications such as AI/ML and big data analytics, the demand for larger memory is ever-increasing in today's heterogeneous parallel computing systems.
 Over the past two decades, the CPU performance has been boosted dramatically thanks to Moore's law and multi/many-core scaling.
-However, the memory capacity and bandwidth per core have been decreasing, which apparently poses a bottleneck for system performance \cite{Meta2021OCP}.
-In modern datacenters, the deployment unit is a monolithic server which contains closely-coupled computing and memory resources.
+However, the memory capacity and bandwidth per core have been decreasing, which apparently poses a bottleneck for system performance~\cite{Meta2021OCP}.
+In modern datacenters, the deployment unit is typically a monolithic server which contains closely-coupled computing and memory resources.
 This monolithic architecture for many years is always CPU-biased, leading to memory over-provision across the whole system.
-It has been observed that more than 50\% of the aggregated memory is unused most of the time in production clusters at Google and Facebook \cite{Juncheng_NSDI2017}.
-Considering the rising DRAM chip prices in recent years, the under-utilization of memory resources becomes prohibitively expensive, which greatly boosts the TCO of datacenters \cite{li2023pond}.
+It has been observed that approximately 40\% of aggregated memory is unused most of the time in the hyperscale infrastructure at Azure and Google, primarily due to stranded memory (leftover memory when all cores of a server are rented out) and untouched memory (rented yet not actually used) \cite{li2023pond,GoogleV3}.
+Considering the rising DRAM chip price in recent years, the under-utilization of memory resources becomes prohibitively expensive, which greatly boosts the TCO of today's datacenters \cite{li2023pond}.